career-tokens/onedoc-tailwind/README.md

 ```
 npm run dev
 ```
+### Then get your one doc api key and then create a .env file where assign the value to ONEDOC_API_KEY.

 ### To switch templates, go to route.ts and simply replace Brochure()with either CV() or Payroll() (they are already imported)